W1ckedD/video_converter_electron/README.md

-# A simple video converter app that can change video formats and video and audio codecs and extract audio from a clip and changing the audio volume
+# A simple video converter app

+## The app can change video formats and video and audio codecs and extract audio from a clip while changing the audio volume
 ## Created using electron and ffmpeg

 ### Installation